merlin-network/nemo/x/incentive/spec/06_hooks.md

 }
 ```

-Hard module hooks manage the creation and synchronization of hard supply and borrow rewards.
+Hard module hooks manage the creation and synchronization of jinx supply and borrow rewards.

 ```go
 // ------------------- Hard Module Hooks -------------------